jdunkerley/jdunkerley/advent-of-code-2020-week-1.md

 I then fed this into the filter tool using `REGEX_CountMatches` to count the number of times the specified character occurs: `REGEX_CountMatches([Password], [Char])` and can then compare with `Min` and `Max` to determine valid matches.

 For part 2, I relied on the simple `Substring` function to find the characters to compare.
-Watch out for the [off by 1 error](https://twitter.com/codinghorror/status/506010907021828096?lang=en) - my brain wasn't working well at the time I was building it!
+Watch out for the [off by 1 error](https://twitter.com/codinghorror/status/506010907021828096?lang=en) - my brain wasn't working well at the time when I was building it and became off by 2 before realigning!

 ## Regex For The Win

 ![ColoradoNed's Solution](assets/advent-2020-1/day2.nh.jpg)

-For this puzzle, I had to choose Ned Harding's solution.
-He won the 'tool golf' challenge with a score of 2 tools! **But this is not for the faint of heart!** Using `REGEX_Replace`, he constructs the regular expression for a `REGEX_Match`:
+For this puzzle, I had to choose [Ned Harding](https://community.alteryx.com/t5/user/viewprofilepage/user-id/149440)'s solution.
+He won the 'tool golf' challenge with a score of 2 tools! **But this is not for the faint of heart!** Using `REGEX_Replace`, he constructs the regular expression for a `REGEX_Match` in the filter tool:

 ```
 REGEX_Match(REGEX_Replace([Field1], ".*:", ""),
 	REGEX_Replace([Field1], "^(\d+)-(\d+) (.).*$", "^[^$3]*\($3[^$3]*\){$1,$2}$"))
 ```

 The first `REGEX_Replace` replaces up to and including the `:`.
 The second takes the `1-8 n` and turns it into `^[^n]*(n[^n]*){1,8}$`.
-This will ignore everything until the first `n` and then match between 1 and 8 blocks with an `n` at the start followed by some random characters.
+This will ignore everything until the first `n` and then match between 1 and 8 blocks each starting with an `n`, and then followed by some non `n` characters.
+The `^` and `$` mean it must be the whole password.

 For part 2, the formula becomes: